 Manchester is a moderately expensive city to live in.
 The cost of real estate and utilities will make up for the bulk of your expense.
 The cost of living may be high, but it is not as high as London.
 The closer you are to the city center; the more expensive housing and goods will be.

 The currency in the United Kingdom is the British pound.
-The conversion rate to the GBP is 1 dollar to 0.76 HUF as of March 24, 2019.
+The conversion rate to the GBP is 1 dollar to 0.72 GBP as of June 21, 2021.

 If you want to suggest your own values based on your experiences in this city, click on edit and insert the values.
 Upon moderation they will be calculated to make part of the average prices displayed below.